RobinMeneust/notebook_moc/README.md

 ## Description

-This notebook is an example of how to get MOC data from VESPA in Python
+Those notebooks are examples of how to get MOC data from VESPA in Python and to manipulate it (union, intersection...).

 ## Installation and execution